ricky-boebel/yup-capstone/presentation.md

         * scarcity of power users
     * What Visualizations showed the value of Yup?
 (MVP)
         * Questions in first session?
+            * Tutors that can enable this engagement can enable large jumps in learning outcomes
+            * Advocates for interactive learning as a platform.
         * Batched session counts.
+            * students to learn
+            * targeting more engaged students on the first session
+            * student journey through the process
 * Model
     * needs
         *  model that could handle panel data with multiple entries from the same tutor and students